nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 the work won't get dispatched.
 Likely this will cause a unit test failure.

-1. If you call `doDispatch` without putting work on the queue, the unit test will block until you kill the process (e.g., with control-C).
+1. If you call `doDispatch` without putting work in the queue, the unit test will block until you kill the process (e.g., with control-C).

 **Write a test function:**
-Next we will write a test function that calls `testDoMath` to test an `ADD` operation.
+Next, we will write a test function that calls `testDoMath` to test an `ADD` operation.
 In `Tester.hpp`, add the following line in the section entitled "Tests":